shown in other instead.

-Asyncronous Data Streaming
+Asynchronous Data Streaming

 Resource loading is performed and transferred to the GPU in separate asynchronous threads.
 After that, resources are synchronized and added to the virtual scene on the CPU side.

-Streaming system provides asynchronous loading of the following data to RAM:
+The streaming system provides asynchronous loading of the following data to RAM:

-- All texture runtime files and textures with the Unchanged option enabled, including cubemaps, voxel probe maps and shadow maps of baked shadows.
+- All texture runtime files and textures with the Unchanged option enabled, including cubemaps, voxel probe maps, and shadow maps of baked shadows.

 Common Streaming Settings#